Garmin Forerunner 255 vs 955: Which Running Watch Should You Choose

 So it helps to start by understanding the difference between the two watches in terms of price point.

-The Garmin Forerunner 255 comes in a few different configurations.
+The Garmin Forerunner® 255, GPS Running Smartwatch, Advanced Insights, Long-Lasting Battery, Tidal Blue comes in a few different configurations.
 You can get the regular size (255) or the small size (255s).
 You can also get it with or without music capabilities.
 The music enabled 255 retails for $399.99, while the non-music version retails for $349.99.

 The Garmin Forerunner 955 also comes in two configurations – the regular version and the solar version.
 The regular version retails for $499.99 and the solar version retails for $599.99.

 The price point for the base model is a little lower than its predecessor – the Garmin 945.
 This leaves the 255 and the 955 relatively close in price.
-There’s only a $100 difference between the music version of the 255 and the base version of the 955.
-And if you’re already in for around $400, an extra $100 isn’t that much.
+If you want the music features, the prices aren’t that far apart.
+But the base level 255 is still cheap enough that you’ll want to think twice before spending the extra cash.

 So what does the Garmin Forerunner 955 bring to the table, and is it worth the extra $100?